habanero-rice/tasking-micro-benchmark-suite/README.md

 path to librealm.a and LG_RT_DIR must be set as required in the Legion install instructions.

+If you are compiling the Qthreads implementations, QTHREADS_HOME must be set to the root Qthread installation directory.
+Also, if you configured Qthreads to use hwloc, HWLOC_HOME must be set to the root hwloc installation directory.
+More details on building Qthreads (and with hwloc) can be found in setup_scripts/README.md and setup_scripts/setup_qthreads.sh.

 You can change the C and C++ compilers used for these examples by setting the CC and CXX environment variables.